 (4) Regulations made for the purpose of subsection (1)(a)(v) may limit the application of that subsection to offences under the regulations mentioned in that subparagraph that are committed in prescribed circumstances.

-[Section 16 amended by No. 2 of 2015 s.
+[Section 16 amended: No. 2 of 2015 s.
 18.]

 17. Suspension of provisional licence